mutantstandard/orxporter/README.md

 ![Orxporter logo with 'orxporter' next to it, in white against a lime green background.](orxporter_logo.png)

-Emoji exporter used for Mutant Standard emoji set

-# Introduction

 orxporter is a rich toolkit for organising and exporting an SVG-based emoji set.
 It has a system for storing emoji metadata and making large batch export operations with that metadata, including multi-format and multi-resolution batch rendering,